28Protons/StaticContentStarter/README.md

 * `/static` This is where the static page lives, it also contains all assets needed for style and scripting

-## Templates
+## Partial Templates
-Files in the content folder that being with an underscore are considered templates.
-When a template is changes ALL files are recompiled.
+Files in the content folder that begin with an underscore are considered partials.
+When a template is changed ALL files are recompiled.
 Templates can only be added by adjusting `compile.py`

 ## Usage Notes